 4. Parameter log_filename(string)

 This parameter determines the name of the files that will be created for logging purposes.
-This field is time-varying and should be mentioned along with escape sequences %-escapes.
+It should be specified using escape sequences or %-escapes to account for time variations.

-This parameter defines the level up to the messages that should be sent to the client, and the sequence of the level considered here is not as mentioned above.
-It is PANIC, FATAL, INFO, ERROR, WARNING, NOTICE, LOG, DEBUG1, DEBUG2, DEBUG3, DEBUG4 AND DEBUG5.
-The default value of this parameter is set to NOTICE.
-Hence, all the messages previous to INFO will be sent to the client by default.
+You can use this parameter to specify the level up to which messages should be sent to the client.
+It’s worth noting that the sequence of considered levels for this parameter differs from the one mentioned above.
+It is PANIC, FATAL, INFO, ERROR, WARNING, NOTICE, LOG, DEBUG1, DEBUG2, DEBUG3, DEBUG4, AND DEBUG5.
+By default, the parameter is set to NOTICE, which implies that all messages before INFO will be sent to the client.

 6. Parameter log_min_messages(enum)